-Collision hazard in transport
+Collision hazard

-• Collision between windrower and other vehicles may result in injury or death.

-When driving windrower on public roadways:
+To prevent injury or death form collision between windrower and other vehicles when driving windrower on public roadways:

 - Obey all highway traffic regulations in your area.
 Use pilot vehicles front and rear of windrower if required by law. - Use slow moving vehicle emblem and flashing warning lights unless prohibited by law. - If width of attached header impedes other vehicle traffic, remove header and install MacDon approved weight box.
 For instructions, refer to the operator's manual for safe procedure to tow header.